jericosergio/prompt-engineer-browser-extension/README.md

 Supply a single **Detailed Task Description** and the extension automatically expands it into a well-structured, multi-part prompt (role, task breakdown, constraints, output formatting).
 Ideal for rapid iteration or when you have a raw idea.

 Switching modes preserves your drafts separately so you can move back and forth without losing work.

+### 3. Auto (Web)
+Capture content directly from the page you’re viewing and transform it into a tailored prompt.
+- Select elements by clicking on the page (hover highlight, click to select/deselect)
+- Press Enter to finish, Esc to cancel
+- Toggle “Include hidden text” to capture content from hidden elements (uses `textContent`)
+- Add elements via custom CSS selector
+- Edit the extracted content preview before generating the final prompt

 ---